 In addition, I tried to read up on some stuff this week and try to broaden my horizons a little bit.
 I also reviewed some of the material we've covered in previous week.
 All told, I:

-This week was difficult at times.
+This week was definitely tricky at times.
 A lot of concepts were coming at you all at once.
 We only saw the top of the iceberg.
-We quickly found out that authentication is a huge topic, with numerous sub-disciplines.
+The students quickly found out that authentication is a huge topic, with numerous sub-disciplines.
 Entire careers can be built in one tiny niche - and it shows.

 All told, Lambda did an amazing job making the topic both accessible and graspable.
-We all deal with data-security and authentication on a daily basis, so it's easy to empathise.
+We all deal with data-security and authentication on a daily basis, so it's easy to empathize.

 The theory was a bit overwhelming at times but the practical applications more than made up for it.
 As it stands, this week was also about further solidifying skills like building databases from scratch.
 That's juuust fine by me.

-It just hit me that we've only got two more weeks to go.
-Nearly halfway to graduation!
+It just hit me that we've only got two more weeks to go on the web-aspect of the curriculum.